sap1ens/sap1ens-blog/source/resume/index.markdown

 - Creating reproducible infrastructure environments for the microservices architecture [Ansible, AWS CloudFormation]
 - Highly-available and auto-scalable set of microservices with zero-downtime deployment, unified monitoring and logging [Docker, AWS Elastic Beanstalk, Ansible, Jenkins, Datadog, Splunk]

 I continued to improve not only our codebase and quality standards, but lots of processes like project management, onboarding experience and education.
-Now in my role as a Director of Engineering I’m responsible for managing multiple teams working on Platform, infrastructure, API and integrations, as well as participating in technical discussions, contributing to architecture and mentoring.
-Still, my sleeves are always rolled up and I’m helping teams with regular tasks all the time.
+In my role as a Director of Engineering I was responsible for managing multiple teams working on Platform, infrastructure, API and integrations, as well as participating in technical discussions, contributing to architecture and mentoring.
+Still, my sleeves were always rolled up and I was helping teams with regular tasks all the time.

 ### PureBulk